Portugal with Jamie Malone

 August 15 - 21, 2020

-7 Days, 6 Nights, the best of Lisbon, Douro Valley, Porto
+The best of Lisbon, Douro Valley, Porto

 A golden glow shines over the Douro Valley, one the world’s most beautiful wine regions.
 Mother Nature and centuries of agricultural traditions merge amid ancient olive groves and terraced vineyards.
 You arrived here leisurely by boat, then helped prepare a locally sourced feast with a star chef to savor al fresco at an unforgettable 17th-century manor.
 This is just part of your Portugal experience: corking your own wine, taking in Lisbon’s intimate Fado performances, feasting on roasted pig in country villages, learning the stories blue-and-white azulejo titles tell, sipping wine under starlight at the most luxurious accommodations.
 You won’t forget a moment.